 What do students take away from HKonJ?

-It was a great to see people from all different struggles of life come together to stand up for what they deeply believe in.
+It was great to see people from all different struggles of life come together to stand up for what they deeply believe in.
 It’s amazing that even though all the people out there were so different in so many ways, we are still able to gather together and fight as one. – Jay Martin

 I think what makes HKonJ such a powerful event is the fact that people from all different walks of life have the opportunity to come together and share their visions for this world.
 Though folks are affiliated with all different organizations and coalitions, we are united by our love for progress, equality, and community. – Leah Block

-I am studying education, specifically math education, and the biggest things we notice is that if you don’t have support at home or if you don’t have support outside of the classroom, you’re more likely to not even have support in the classroom.
+I am studying education, specifically math education, and the biggest thing we notice is that if you don’t have support at home or if you don’t have support outside of the classroom, you’re more likely to not even have support in the classroom.
 It’s just increasing our differences and discrimination that’s happening, and I’m fighting to make sure that all students have access to the education that they need to succeed. – Margarete Leak

 - See HKonJ People’s Assembly Coalition for more information on the Moral March on Raleigh and the 14-Point People’s Agenda.